 A translation matrix is used to move a node, point, or vector in 3D space by a specific distance in a given direction.
 To create a translation matrix, use Matrix.setTranslationComponent(dx,dy,dz) where the parameters indicate the distance to move in each axis direction.
 This example shows how a point can be moved using a translation matrix:

 A rotation matrix is used to rotate a node, point, or vector in 3D space by specific rotation amounts.
 The Communicator API supports a few ways to create a rotation matrix.
 One way is to use Matrix.createFromOffAxisRotation(axis, degrees).
-With this approach, you specify an arbitrary axis as a Point3 and the number of degrees about which to rotate around that axis.
+With this approach, you specify an arbitrary axis as a Point3 and the number of degrees about which to rotate around that axis in a counter-clockwise direction.

 A scaling matrix is used to scale a node, point, or vector in 3D space by specified amounts for each axis.
 To create a scaling matrix, use Matrix.setScaleComponent(sx, sy, sz).
 While scaling supports components for each axis, it is often desirable to scale an object uniformly.
 For that case, simply use the same value for each axis parameter.
 This example creates a matrix that will scale a vector by a uniform value of 2.0: